Strength & Power

 1. Layering intense outdoor weekends on top of your indoor training.
 Climbing performance is highly sensitive to cumulative fatigue.
 While you might easily manage your normal gym workload on its own, adding the heavy physical demands of outdoor climbing pushes your total workload far past what you can actually recover from.
 As a result, every session begins to feel mediocre because you aren't entering it fresh and rested.

 2. An elevated allostatic load.
 Allostatic load is the combined physical and mental strain from life outside the gym – but we rarely adjust our indoor training to accommodate it.
 Factors like irregular sleep, childcare, travel, camping, and just generally socialising more after work (those darn frozen margs) all add up.
-When these lifestyle factors elevate your allostatic load, it directly drives up your Rate of Perceived Exertion (RPE), literally making your project feel harder!
+When these lifestyle factors increase your allostatic load, it drives up your Rate of Perceived Exertion (RPE), literally making your project feel harder!

 A smart summer training plan adjusts your total workload to fit around your life; it doesn’t just power on as before.